 Since that very first trip to Bali however I have heard things that I did not like about the production of Kopi Luwak.

-I suppose it was naive to believe wholesale the story of farm workers ethically and sustainably following around wild civets in coffee plantations for individual beans.
-It was just something I never really thought about or questioned before, so when I heard about this unique drink and had the chance to try it, I didn’t question it then either.
+I suppose in hindsight it was naive to believe wholesale the story of farm workers ethically and sustainably following around wild civets in coffee plantations for individual beans.
+I mean believing that they spent all day just waiting and only picking up the beans, or more accurately the civet poo, where they found it naturally on the ground is more than a little gullible to say the least.
+It was just something I never really thought about or questioned before, it was just coffee after all, so when I heard about this unique drink being produced on a farm that was holding coffee plantation tours and had the chance to try it, I didn’t question it then either.
 It is not something I am proud of, it is not an excuse, it is just a fact.

 Now I don’t pretend to be anywhere near an expert on this subject.
 Far from it.
-In fact I admit right now with no pretense that I honestly do not know enough about the subject to say whether drinking Kopi Luwak and supporting the industry around it is ethical or not.
-I do not know enough to suggest to you or anyone else what to do one way or another.
+In fact I admit right now with no pretense that I am not an expert in civet health and honestly do not know enough about the subject to say whether the entire industry is like this.

 This is a huge trade that has grown out of our need to try something different, our desire for the exotic, and travellers are the perfect target audience for that.
 What kind of travellers bucket list doesn’t include some quirky yet uniquely rare luxury beverage?

-As I say I don’t know enough to suggest decisively one way or the other what is the right thing to do.
-But I do know that what we should do as travellers, what I will do personally, is question.
+As I say I don’t know enough to suggest decisively one way or the other what is the right thing for everyone to do, but I do know that what we should do as travellers, what I will do personally, is question.
 Every time we go on one of the many coffee plantation tours in Indonesia or Bali, every time we see Kopi Luwak for sale in a coffee shop marketed at tourists, just question everything.
 Ask the hard questions.
 Find out for yourself.
 Make an ethical decision based on your own observations.